-HiOA has entered into an agreement with UiO for the delivery of the Sensitive Data Service, TSD 2.0, including user support for HiOA employees.
+OsloMet has entered into an agreement with UiO for the delivery of the Sensitive Data Service, TSD 2.0.
 TSD is developed and operated by USIT at UiO, and is part of NorStore, the national infrastructure for managing and storing scientific data.

 Safe zone is used by NOVA, which has outsourced its IT operations to aspit.no.
 The solution is currently operating, but it is about to be phased out.
 Personally identifiable data is stored in the so-called Safe zone, where the terminal, application and file servers are in a closed network.

 All processing of data is done on “serverparken” and not on local computers.
 The user only works on the terminal server screen and he/she is therefore not able to upload/download files or copy content to Safe Zone.
 Communication to Safe Zone happens over the internet through an encrypted VPN tunnel.